yairchu/yairchu.github.io/site/posts/ui-paradigms.md

   * Listener handlers updating the UI when the document changes
   * UI objects destructor which unregister the model listeners

 This structure is tricky to get right.
-The Model and UI stay in sync using listeners that which we may forget to register, and the update handlers need to update the UI in a way that is consistent with how the same state would have been contructed initially, often leaving a scent of code duplication.
+We need to keep the model and UI in sync using listeners which we may forget to register, and the update handlers need to update the UI in a way that is consistent with how the same state would have been contructed initially, often leaving a scent of code duplication.

 ## React's approach